department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/2023-11-mhv-on-va-gov-phase-2b-vaos-uat/conversation-guide.md

 ---

-Next I'm going to ask you to do some tasks that will help us see how the appointments tool is functioning.
+So I'm going to ask you to do some tasks that will help us see how the appointments tool is functioning.
 Please think out loud as you work through these.
 This helps me understand what steps you are taking and why.
 If you find anything frustrating or confusing as part of this process, please feel free to share that feedback too.

-PROMPT: First, I'd like you to navigate to VA.gov.
+PROMPT: First, I'd like you to go to the website VA.gov.

 PROMPT: From here, I'd like you to find your appointments.
-- And just a reminder from here on, if, as we're looking at this, there's anything you don't want to share with us, let me know.
+- And just a reminder from here on, if there's anything you don't want to share with us, let me know.

 _NOTE: Take note of the path they take to the appointments tool.
 In the last task, you'll ask them to return to any others they missed._

-_PAUSE When they have arrived on the appointments screen.
+_PAUSE When they arrive on the appointments screen.
 Take note of whether they have upcoming appointments_

 PROMPT: Let's pause here for a moment.
 How was the process of logging in?

-### Task 2: Appointments tool first impressions (5 minutes)

-PROMPT: Tell me about this page.
-   - What can you do here?

 ### Task 3: Navigate around the appointments tool